blahah/solvers-gene-motifs/README.md

 `example_data/example_500rows.csv` is an example of the kind of data we can generate.

 - There is an initial column, `AGI`, which contains the gene identifier.
 This is for information only - it can be discarded for the analysis.
-- A final label column, `Value`, contains either 1 or -1.
+- A final label column, `Value`, is dummy encoded*: either 1 or -1.
 1 means the gene was expressed in a particular cell type, while -1 means it was not expressed.
 - All the remaining columns are features (transcription factor binding motifs) that exist in the promoter of one or more genes.
-These are dummy encoded\*: 1 indicates the feature was present, 0 indicates it was absent.
+These are binary: 1 indicates the feature was present, 0 indicates it was absent.

 \* *note: we can also provide scalar values rather than dummy encoding.*